 - Several kinds of tape

 At some point fairly early on, you should decide how many people you need to represent the company at the conference or trade show — and then outline exactly what each person’s duties will be.
 Generally speaking, you need at least one person on social media duty and at least one person to interact with everyone.
 Somebody’s going to need to take photos, and maybe a video or twenty.
 We recommend sending at least two people to conferences, conventions and trade shows.
 In most cases, four people staffing the event seems to be the magic number.

 Don’t have the staff to send that many team members to represent your business at an event?
 No problem – we’ve got you covered!
 Contact us today to learn more about our event-based marketing and PR services.

-Step 4: Getting Press, Making Connections and Marketing Your Business at Conferences, Conventions and Trade Shows
+Step 4: Get Press, Make Connections and Market Your Business at Conferences, Conventions and Trade Shows

 The good news is, if you’ve gotten this far it’s mostly downhill from here.
 Besides, the actual event is the fun part!
 This is all you have to do at the conference itself:

 1. Tweet regularly, and monitor the event’s hashtag and relevant keywords.